List of Grishaverse characters: Pekka Rollins

-Jan van Eck
+Jan Van Eck

-Jan van Eck is Wylan's father, a wealthy merchant who cons the Crows and looks down on those below him as lesser.
+Jan Van Eck is Wylan's father, a wealthy merchant who cons the Crows and looks down on those below him as lesser.
 He is intelligent and cunning with a sole focus on maximizing profit and gaining dominance over the merchant houses of Kerch.
 A manipulative man, Van Eck is the main antagonist of the Six of Crows duology, appearing as a major character in Crooked Kingdom, where he barters Inej's life to get the Crows' subservience.
 He is later arrested for his crimes and exposed by his son (whom he abused for eight years).

 Per Haskell

 Per Haskell is the former leader of the Dregs, a jaundiced elderly man who prefers to stay out of trouble and keep the Dregs away from taking risks.
 He lets his subordinates do all his work for him and stays in the sidelines whenever disruptions plague the Barrel.
-Despite having adopted Kaz and become a surrogate mentor figure to him, Kaz is known to everyone else in the Dregs as its true leader and source of power.
+Although he has adopted Kaz and become a surrogate mentor figure to him, Kaz is known to everyone else in the Dregs as its true leader and source of power.
 He is egoistical, lazy, and easy to set off.
 Kaz later usurps him and becomes the official leader of the Dregs in name and position.

 Tante Heleen

 Heleen Van Houden is the owner of the Menagerie, a successful brothel located on the West Stave in Ketterdam.
 An oily and psychologically abusive person, she laments and prides herself in her dominance over the girls in her brothel.
-She deals in human trafficking, despite it being an illegal trade so she can obtain her employees, who she sees as objects rather than people.
+She deals in human trafficking despite it being an illegal trade, so she can obtain her employees, whom she sees as objects rather than people.
 She notably purchased Inej, who would later see her as a major figure corrupting her life.
 Kaz later plants a false plague at her brothel leaving her in financial ruin.

 She is played by Deirdre Mullins in the television show.

 Colm Fahey

 Colm Fahey is a jurda farmer and Jesper's loving yet protective father.
 He is described as "classically Kaelish" with dark red hair, pale skin, and grey eyes.
 Honest and overprotective, he sticks with his values that he and his deceased wife hoped to impress onto Jesper.
 After his wife's death, he steadfastly forced Jesper to repress his Grisha abilities, fearing he would be persecuted if the world were to know.
-He appears in Crooked Kingdom, where he aids the Crows in their effort against Jan van Eck and confronts his son.
+He appears in Crooked Kingdom, where he aids the Crows in their effort against Jan Van Eck and confronts his son.